Thairo Estrada Player Props: Giants vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in the league.

-- The Royals have a 3.63 team ERA that ranks 10th among all MLB pitching staffs.
+- The Royals have a 3.78 team ERA that ranks 10th across all MLB pitching staffs.

-- The Royals rank 12th in baseball in home runs given up (seven total, 0.9 per game).
+- Royals pitchers combine to rank 12th in baseball in home runs surrendered (eight total, 0.9 per game).

-- Singer (1-0) makes the start for the Royals, his second of the season.
+- The Royals are sending Bubic (0-1) out for his second start of the season.

-- His most recent appearance came on Monday against the Toronto Blue Jays, when the right-hander tossed five innings, surrendering one earned run while giving up two hits.
+- In his last time out on Tuesday, the left-hander threw five innings against the Toronto Blue Jays, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.